fmstacco/data-maturity-assessment/README.md

-# **_Data Maturity Assessment - Project Portfolio 2 - JavaScript**
+# **Data Maturity Assessment - Project Portfolio 2 - JavaScript**

 Carpe Diem Data Solutions is a small business consulting company that offers data analysis, data science and data engineering services.
 Our target audience through this website are small and medium -sized companies that want to improve their performance, profitability and customer services through their data.

-Welcome to the live site here: <a href="https://fmstacco.github.io/Carpe-Diem-Data-Solutions/index.html" target="_blank">Carpe Diem Data Solutions</a>
+Welcome to the live site here: <a href="https://fmstacco.github.io/Carpe-Diem-Data-Solutions/index.html" target="_blank">Data Maturity Assessment</a>

 ![Carpe Diem Data Solutions responsive design](./assets/images/readme/responsive.jpg)